mit-ll-ai-technology/maite/docs/source/index.rst

    $ pip install maite[all_interop]

-Learning About maite
+Learning about MAITE
 ============================

 Our docs are divided into four sections: Tutorials, How-Tos, Explanations, and Reference.

-If you want to get a bird's-eye view of what maite is all about check out our **Tutorials**.
-For folks who have used the maite, our **How-Tos** and **Reference** materials can help acquaint you with the unique capabilities that are offered by maite.
-Finally, **Explanations** provide readers with taxonomies, design principles, recommendations, and other articles that will enrich their understanding of maite.
+If you want to get a bird's-eye view of what MAITE is all about check out our **Tutorials**.
+For folks who have already used the MAITE library, our **How-Tos** and **Reference** materials can help acquaint you with the unique capabilities that are offered by MAITE.
+Finally, **Explanations** provide readers with taxonomies, design principles, recommendations, and other articles that will enrich their understanding of the MAITE library.

 .. toctree::
    :maxdepth: 2